Why auto repair shops lose reviews they earned

 Repeat customers stop being asked

 Your regulars are your best reviewers, but staff feel awkward asking twice.
-Automatic requests with a cooldown ask each customer once, then stay quiet on the next oil change.
+Automatic requests can ask the customer, then stay quiet during the cooldown window.

 Works with the tools you already use